 The Udupi Krishna Temple is one of the most famous temples dedicated to Lord Krishna.
-This unique temple is located in the town of Udupi in Karnataka, India.
+This unique temple is in the town of Udupi in Karnataka, India.
 The Temple complex is also a Matha where the priests live and perform their daily duties.
-The Temple was constructed by the Vaishnavite Saint Madhavacharya, somewhere during the 13th century.
+Vaishnavite Saint Madhavacharya, somewhere during the 13th century constructed the temple.

 The Udupi Krishna Temple is one of the seven Temples known as the Seven Mukti Sthalas of Karnataka.
-The idol of Lord Krishna worshiped here is in the form of a small boy.
-It is believed that Saint Madhavacharya anointed his eight disciples to take care of the functioning of the Temple and to propagate his philosophy and studies.
+Devotees worship the idol of Lord Krishna in the form of a small boy.
+They believe that Saint Madhavacharya anointed his eight disciples to take care of the functioning of the Temple and to propagate his philosophy and studies.

 These eight disciples created their own Matha and presently rotate their responsibilities every two years.
 The eight Mathas that run the Temple Administration are Palimar Mutt, Krishna Mutt, Kaniyour Mutt, Sode Mutt, Puttige Mutt, Admar Mutt, Shirur Mutt and Pejawar Mutt.

-The Udupi Krishna Temple complex resembles an Ashram with a huge Tank or Sarovar located called as the Madhav Sarovar.
+The Udupi Krishna Temple complex resembles an Ashram with a huge Tank or Sarovar popular as the Madhav Sarovar.
 The main temple has a Mandap and the Garbhagriha.
-The main door of the sanctum is closed and God can be viewed only trough a meshed window adorned with intricate figures of Avatars of Lord Vishnu.
-Smaller shrines dedicated to Lord Hanuman known here as Lord Mukhyaprana, Garuda and to Saint Madhavacharya are present.
+The main door of the sanctum is not open and visitors can view God only trough a meshed window that contains figures of Avatars of Lord Vishnu.
+Smaller shrines for Lord Hanuman famous here as Lord Mukhyaprana, Garuda and to Saint Madhavacharya are also there.

 Udupi Krishna Temple History

-- As per ancient scriptures, Udupi was known as Sivalli or as Rajathapeetapuram.
-The place was sacred even before the Krishna Temple was built due to the existence of the Anantheshwara Temple and the Chandramouleeshwara Temple.
+As per ancient scriptures, Udupi was popular as Sivalli or as Rajathapeetapuram.
+The place was pious even before the construction of the Krishna Temple due to the existence of the Anantheshwara Temple and the Chandramouleeshwara Temple.

-- The story of how the Udupi Krishna Temple came into existence is a very interesting one.
-The events that occurred are described in the Madhava Vijaya, a biography of the Saint Madhavacharya and in a seventeenth century work by Sri Raghuvarya Thirtha.
+The story of how the Udupi Krishna Temple came into existence is a very interesting one.
+There is a description of the events in the Madhava Vijaya, a biography of the Saint Madhavacharya and in a seventeenth century work by Sri Raghuvarya Thirtha.

-- The vessel set sail towards sail and as it was approaching Udupi, a massive storm occurred causing the ship to come ashore damaged.
+The vessel set sail towards sail and as it was approaching Udupi, a massive storm occurred causing the ship to come ashore damaged.
 At the same time, Sri Madhavacharya had gone to take a bath in the sea.
 Seeing the distressed sailors, Sri Madhavacharya calmed down the sea and helped the sailors ashore.
-The captain of the ship was thankful and offered Madhavacharya anything from the ship.
-Madhavacharya chose the lump of clay that was thought to be a ballast.
+The captain of the ship offered Madhavacharya anything from the ship.
+Madhavacharya chose the lump of clay that he thought was a ballast.

-- When Madhavacharya started to return to Udupi, carrying the lump of clay, the lump fell down and revealed itself to be an idol of Lord Krishna.
-Sri Madhavacharya was elated and carried it back to Udupi where he installed the idol and established rigorous rituals to worship the idol.
+When Madhavacharya started to return to Udupi, carrying the lump of clay, the lump fell down and revealed itself to be an idol of Lord Krishna.
+Sri Madhavacharya became elated and carried it back to Udupi.
+There he installed the idol and established rigorous rituals to worship the idol.

 Significance of Udupi Krishna Temple

-- The Udupi Krishna Temple is one of the seven Mukti Sthalas of Karnataka.
+The Udupi Krishna Temple is one of the seven Mukti Sthalas of Karnataka.
 The other six are Kollur, Subramanya, Kumbhashi, Kodeshwara, Sankaranarayana, and Gokarna.
-These places are together known as the Parashurama Kshetras.
-It is believed that these Temples were built on land which was claimed by Parashurama from the sea.
+These places are together the Parashurama Kshetras.
+Devotees believe that these Temples were built on land of Parashurama from the sea.

-- The unique feature of the darshan of Lord Krishna is that the actual darshan of the Lord is through a grilled window known as the Navagraha Kitiki or as the Kanakana Kindi (Kanaka’s window).
+The actual darshan of the Lord is through a grilled window known as the Navagraha Kitiki or as the Kanakana Kindi (Kanaka’s window).
 The window has nine squares, each dedicated to the nine planets.
-The window is covered on all sides with silver plating with carvings depicting the ten avatars of Lord Vishnu.
+Also, the window is covered on all sides with silver plating with carvings depicting the ten avatars of Lord Vishnu.

-- The main idol of Lord Krishna shows him as a small boy holding a churning rod on the right hand and rope on the left hand.
-This is the one of the kind representation of Lord Krishna that can be seen nowhere in India but Udupi.
+The main idol of Lord Krishna shows him as a small boy holding a churning rod on the right hand and rope on the left hand.
+This representation of Lord Krishna can be seen nowhere in India but Udupi.

-- It is believed that Chandra (The Moon God) did penance in Udupi to release him from the curse of Daksha Prajapati.
+It is believed that Chandra (The Moon God) did penance in Udupi to release him from the curse of Daksha Prajapati.
 Lord Shiva was impressed by his devotion and relieved him of the curse of Daksha.
-In honor of the occurrence, the Chandramouleeshwara Temple was built.

 Udupi Krishna Temple Timings

 Udupi Krishna Temple opens at 4am and closes at 9pm.
-The holy trip to Udupi Krishna Temple is considered complete by visiting the Anatheshwara Temple and the Chandramouleeshwara temple before visiting the Udupi Krishna Temple.
-Aarti and Archana items are available in shops that are located near the main entrance.
+It is not closed in the afternoon.
+The holy trip to Udupi Krishna Temple is complete after visiting the Anatheshwara Temple and the Chandramouleeshwara temple before visiting the Udupi Krishna Temple.
+Aarti and Archana items are available in shops near the main entrance.

-The male devotees are not allowed to wear shirts and vests inside the Udupi Krishna Temple complex.
-Short pants and the Bermudas are not allowed.
-Female devotees are requested to dress decently.
+The male devotees should not wear shirts and vests inside the Udupi Krishna Temple complex.
+Also, they should avoid short pants and the Bermudas.
+We also request female devotees to dress decently.